 Is a photograph required?

-A photo isn't strictly required, but a nice, friendly photo of your face will help your profile stand out.
+Yes, we require you to add a profile picture.
 A cell phone selfie is fine; just make sure your face is clearly visible.
-Smile!

 Is a LinkedIn page required?